 Skills required for a business administrator

 Because a business administrator needs to “hold things together” in the company, he or she will face challenges throughout his or her tenure.
-Graduating from a good business administration program, such as the one at Campus and MTI College, can help prepare you for those challenges.
+Graduating from a good business administration program, such as the one at Campus, formerly known as MTI College, can help prepare you for those challenges.
 However, to manage the needs of the organization, the business administrator also needs to be particularly skilled in:

 - Communicating business activities and status with management and between management and employees

 - Critical thinking and knowing how to make decisions that will affect many